-What does it mean to be virtuous?
+What does it mean to be a virtuous woman?
 It’s interesting that the Bible doesn’t always clearly spell out definitions and deeper meanings.

 The go-to for women is usually Proverbs 31:10.